Font Strings and Measurement

 Family fallback rules

-If the primary family is a generic CSS family, Pretext maps it to a concrete desktop fallback:
+If the primary family is a generic CSS family, the first-party backends map it to a concrete platform fallback:

 Input family Effective family

-If the parser cannot find a valid size, it falls back to 16px Arial.
+If the parser cannot find a valid size, it falls back to 16px with the backend's default sans-serif family.

 What is not parsed